memgraph/docs/products/memgraph/v1.2.0/reference_guide/tensorflow.md

 Using `WHERE something in $input_list` will cause unexpected results.

-The parallel Memgraph Tensorflow op is best used when the input list is full of "ids" of nodes to be found and something independent has to be done for each found node, such as return its features, or its neighbours.
+The parallel Memgraph TensorFlow op is best used when the input list is full of "ids" of nodes to be found and something independent has to be done for each found node, such as return its features, or its neighbors.